 New York, NY 10003

 In months that end in “R”, Happy Hour and a Half at Mermaid Inn is where oyster fans need to be after work.
 On certain fall week days, this whimsical Greenwich Village restaurant serves $1 East Coast oysters & $1.75 West Coast Oysters as well as $5 beers, $6 glasses of wine and $7 cocktails.
-Everything you need to know about oysters is at your fingertips with the Mermaid Inn’s own Oysterpedia app, which you can use to pinpoint just the type of oyster you’re seeking from the Mermaid Inn’s plentiful bicoastal selection.
+Everything you need to know about oysters is at your fingertips with the Mermaid Inn’s own Oysterpedia app.
+Use it to pinpoint just the type of oyster you’re seeking from the Mermaid Inn’s plentiful bicoastal selection.
 Or, you could splurge and order the Grand Platter ($69) – six east coast oysters, six west coast oysters, six littleneck clams, shrimp cocktail, half a lobster and crudo.
-As if you needed another reason to come here, The Mermaid team is big on paying it forward – they’re involved in a number of microfinancing projects both locally and globally through Kiva.org.
+As if you needed another reason to come here, The Mermaid team is big on paying it forward—they’re involved in a number of microfinancing projects both locally and globally through Kiva.org.
 They also have locations in the East Village and the Upper West Side.

 79 MacDougal St